eerikatt/cs4371project/README.md

 Change the capture setting to "Wi-Fi: en0".
 Once that is done, the UDP filter needs to be applied.
 If needed, change the port number in Wireshark settings or by using the filter udp.port=='PORT', where 'PORT' is the desired port number.

-Once capture settings are set up, once the sender and reicever functions are run, you will be able to see the packets being sent and received.
+Once capture settings are set up and the sender and reicever functions are run, you will be able to see the packets being captured.
+The payload will display the data being sent.
+When HMAC is not used, packets contaning attacks are captured, as shown in Figure 2.
+With HMAC implemented, only packets deemed safe and tagged with an hmac are captured, as shown in Figure 3.

 Without HMAC implementation, packets containing attacks are captured: